 Submission of poetry and prosaic poetry.
 We welcome poems that are ekphrastic and descriptive in nature.

-Do you enjoy the challenge of communicating complex scientific ideas and conservation issues to the general public?
+Do you enjoy the challenge of communicating seemingly complex scientific ideas and conservation issues to the general public?
 This section features submissions of reader-friendly summaries of recently published research papers in conservation science.

 The summary (200 to 350 words) should be written in a simple jargon-free way that conveys the nuances of the paper while being easy and fun to read.